 Launched in 2020, Kore Labs Ltd (“Kore” or “the Company”) is an award-winning, cloud-based Software-as-a-Service platform designed to tackle this.

 Developed specifically for the finance industry, it is used by 14 Tier-1 financial institutions, including NatWest, Lloyds Bank, Italy’s largest bank Intesa Sanpaolo, and two of the top three banks in the Netherlands: Rabobank and ING.
-Its long-term pipeline includes Barclays, Deutsche Bank, BNY Mellon, Close Brothers, HSBC, Santander, Mastercard and Standard Chartered.
+Its long-term pipeline includes Barclays, Close Brothers, HSBC, Santander, Mastercard and Standard Chartered.

-In the past two years, Kore more than trebled contracted ARR: from £800k in 2023 to £1.7 million in 2024 and now management reports it is on track to reach £2.8 million by the end of 2025.
-The Company forecasts to sustainably grow to c.£69.1 million ARR and £37.6 million EBITDA by 2030 – not guaranteed.
+Kore has more than trebled contracted ARR: from £800k in 2023 to £1.7 million in 2024, and management reports it is on track to reach c.£2.8 million in the current budget cycle (i.e the next two quarters).
+The Company forecasts to sustainably grow to c.£69.1 million contracted ARR and £37.6 million EBITDA by 2030 – not guaranteed.

 Based on the Company’s forecasts, target return for this round is approximately 8x before tax relief and net of fees – high risk and not guaranteed.
 The minimum investment is £20,220 and you can apply online.